On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 Assume now $x_2 \in \GL_k(q)\wr S_t$ with $n=kt$ and $t>1$.
 The element $x_2$ induces a permutation $\pi$ of $S_t$ having at most $3$ cycles; hence the order of $\pi$, say $\ell$, is at most $n^3$.
 Then $x_2^{\ell} \in \GL_k(q)^t$.
 Again, for $m$ large $x_2^{\ell}$ fixes $m$-spaces and a $1$-space.
 Provided $n>3$, this is impossible for an element of $\GL_k(q)^t$, and the proof is finished. \end{proof}

-Next we want to bound $\P_{\text{inv}}(G,G)$ from above.
+Next we want to prove Theorem \ref{main_theorem_absolute_constant_2}(3) in this case.
 The key fact is that, for $q$ fixed, the proportion of regular semisimple elements acting as $-1$ on a nondegenerate $2$-space is bounded away from zero.
 We recall an important result.